-If you are have applied for a green card within the United States through the procedure known as "adjustment of status," you are likely, as the last step in your application process, to be called in for an interview by U.S. Citizenship and Immigration Services (USCIS).
+If you are have applied for lawful permanent residence (a green card) within the United States through the procedure known as "adjustment of status," you are likely, as the last step in your application process, to be called in for an interview by U.S. Citizenship and Immigration Services (USCIS).
 With proper preparation, this is not something to fear.

-The petitioning employer in a work-based application will not be required to attend the interview.
+The petitioning employer in a work-based application will not be required to attend the interview; only the immigrant.

-If you applied to adjust status based on marriage to a U.S. citizen or lawful permanent resident, you can count on you and your U.S. spouse being called in for a USCIS interview.
+If you applied to adjust status based on marriage to a U.S. citizen or lawful permanent resident, you can count on both you and your U.S. spouse both being called in for the USCIS interview.
 This is to ensure that the marriage is genuine and not merely entered into for the purpose of obtaining a green card.

-The USCIS officer who calls you in to his or her desk will begin by swearing you in (asking you to stand and raise your right hand and promise to tell the truth) and checking your photo identification.
-Then the officer will take a look at your file, asking you questions off your forms in some cases (such as your address and place of birth), simply to confirm that you are the person in the application and that your personal information hasn't changed.
+The USCIS officer who calls you in to their desk will begin by swearing you in (asking you to stand and raise your right hand and promise to tell the truth) and checking your photo identification.
+Then the officer will look at your file, asking you questions off your forms in some cases (such as your address and place of birth), simply to confirm that you are the person in the application and that your personal information hasn't changed.

 The officer will also ask to see the documents that you brought along, to verify their validity and make sure you are still eligible for the green card.
 If, for example, you were applying to immigrate as the unmarried son or daughter or a U.S. green card holder, and you stated that you recently got married, the officer would find you ineligible, and deny your application.
 A similar result might occur if you had recently been convicted of a crime.

-If you are applying based on marriage, both you and your spouse will need to attend, and the officer will ask questions about your how you met, your relationship, and your marriage.
+If you are applying based on marriage, the officer will also ask questions about your how you met, your relationship, and your marriage.
 For details, see What Happens at The Green Card Marriage Interview?

-Review the USCIS interview notice for a list of what it expects you to bring.
+Review the USCIS interview notice for a list of what it expects you to have with you.
 In addition to assembling everything on that list, make sure to bring along:

 You can have your attorney accompany you.
 (The attorney will file Form G-28 Notice of Appearance).

-If all goes well, you will be approved for permanent residence, and an "I-551" stamp placed in your passport.
-(You don't receive the green card that day -- it will come some weeks later, after you have gone through ADIT processing.)
+If all goes well, USCIS will approve you for permanent residence, and place an "I-551" stamp in your passport.
+You don't receive the green card that day; it will come some weeks later.

-If the officer cannot approve your case that day, he or she will typically ask for additional documents to deal with whatever the problem is.
+If the officer cannot approve your case that day, they will likely ask for additional documents to deal with whatever the problem is.
 You will have a deadline by which to submit these.
 After you do so, the officer will send you a decision on your application by mail.